ThinkTrout/ANCHOR/README.md

 **The Reef awaits, Diver.
 How will *you* navigate its waters?**

-## How to Clone and Run
+## How to Run

-1. Clone the repository.
+1. Fork the repository.
 2. Click **Code**
 3. Click **Codespaces**
 3. Click **Create codespace on main**